Upending36/foodmap/README.md

 **General usage notes:**

-- Create a web-app that through an input can filter the restaurants that are near you (You decide the structure that your data will have, you can create a list of restaurants in an arrangement, in an object, individually. design is totally free).
+- Create a web-app that through an input can filter the restaurants that are near you (You decide the structure that your data will have, you can create a list of cafes in an arrangement, in an object, individually. design is totally free).

 ## FLOW OF THE APPLICATION.
 - Splash view with duration of 2 to 5 seconds that redirects to your main view.